Brian290103/ecoguard-web-app/src/docs/workflow/local-authority-workflow.md

 ## Chapter 1: Authentication and Account Activation

-### 1.1 Account Provisioning
+### 1.1 Self-Registration
-1. A designated Admin (System Manager) creates an account for the Local Authority representative within the EcoGuard system.
+1. The Local Authority representative navigates to the "Register as Local Authority" screen.
-2. The Admin assigns the "Local Authority" role and sets up initial permissions.
-3. An invitation email is sent to the representative's official email address.
+2. They provide their official email address, create a secure password, and submit relevant organizational details (e.g., department name, jurisdiction).
+3. During registration, they are prompted to grant location permissions, which are essential for receiving geo-specific reports.
+4. Upon successful registration, their account status is set to "Pending Email Verification."

 ### 1.2 Email Verification
-1. The Local Authority representative receives the invitation email and clicks on the verification link.
+1. A verification email with a unique link or code is sent to the representative's registered email address.
-2. They are prompted to set up their password.
+2. They must click the verification link or enter the code to verify their email.
-3. Upon successful password setup and email verification, their account status changes to "Pending Admin Approval."
+3. Upon successful email verification, their account status changes to "Pending Admin Approval."

 ### 1.3 Admin Approval
 1. The Admin (System Manager) receives a notification that a new Local Authority account is pending approval.
-2. The Admin reviews the account details and grants final approval.
+2. The Admin reviews the account details, verifies the organizational information, and grants final approval.
 3. Once approved, the Local Authority representative receives a notification that their account is active.

 ### 1.4 Sign In
 1. The Local Authority representative navigates to the "Sign In" screen.
 2. They enter their verified email and password.
+3. The system checks if their account has been approved by an Admin.
+    -   If not approved, they are informed that their account is still pending review.
-3. Upon successful authentication and confirmation of active status, they are directed to their Local Authority dashboard.
+    -   If approved, they are successfully authenticated and directed to their Local Authority dashboard.

 ### 1.5 Forgot Password
 1. On the "Sign In" screen, the representative clicks the "Forgot Password?" link.